vyfor/cord.nvim/wiki/MIGRATION.md

 - Many of the icons have been redesigned, and a new theme has been introduced.
 The previous style, now called "Pastel" has been replaced with the new default style, "Onyx" which features a sleek and modern dark theme.
 You can switch between themes by using the `display.theme` option.

 > [!IMPORTANT]
 > A nightly version of the Rust compiler is required to build the server component.
 The latest version of `rustup` can be downloaded from [here](https://rustup.rs/).
-Then, install the nightly toolchain using `rustup install nightly`.
+Then, specify the nightly version in the installation options or run `rustup install nightly` in the terminal.
-> If you're using a plugin manager such as lazy.nvim, set the `build` key to `cargo build --release` to automatically rebuild the server on plugin updates.
+> If you're using a plugin manager such as lazy.nvim, set the `build` key to `cargo build --release` to automatically rebuild the server executable on plugin updates.

 ## 🔧 Configuration Changes